Cost-Effectiveness, the QALY, and the evLYG

 Longstanding and Appropriate Use of Cost-Effectiveness

 Cost-effectiveness analysis has a long track record in academic work done by researchers across the US and internationally.
 It is the cornerstone of research comparing the value of different drugs and other health care interventions.
-The US government does not currently negotiate drug prices, but cost-effectiveness using the QALY is used by federal researchers at the CDC and NIH to evaluate questions such as whether new pediatric vaccines should be recommended.
+Cost-effectiveness using the QALY is used by federal researchers at the CDC and NIH to evaluate questions such as whether new pediatric vaccines should be recommended.

 As a nonprofit, nonpartisan organization, ICER produces publicly available cost-effectiveness reports on drugs to help inform policymaking.
 The State of New York has used these reports as an input into its Medicaid program of negotiating drug prices, joining many other groups who have been using ICER reports for more than 5 years, including the Veterans’ Administration, Harvard Pilgrim Health Care, Blue Cross Blue Shield of Massachusetts, UnitedHealthcare, Aetna, Kaiser Permanente, and Express Scripts.